OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

     Ts8lo0jba/6zuFHUeRvvUN7o63lngkuhntqPXFiEVxAmxiQWVfFwFZ9F
     -----END PRIVATE KEY-----`,
       },
-      // The PAF operator host
+      // The Operator host
       'example.onekey.network'
     );
 ```

-## PAF Operator Tasks
+## Operator Tasks

 This next section is only needed for a publisher (or any actor) wanting to set up another operator.
 This section also explains the configuration that is required at the Operator level to serve a new website through its client node.

-For a new **PAF client node** to be authorized by an operator, the **operator** configuration must be updated.
+For a new **Client Node** to be authorized by an Operator, the **Operator** configuration must be updated.

-A PAF operator is currently hosted by Criteo.
+An Operator is currently hosted by Criteo.

 Website owners can decide to: